Jayadaman

 Jayadaman was a Western Kshatrapa ruler, although possibly only a Kshatrapa, rather than a Mahakshatrapa.
-He was the son of Chastana, and the father of Rudradaman I, but he may have pre-deceased Chastana, and never ruled as supreme ruler of the Western Kshatrapas.
+He was the son of Chastana, and the father of Rudradaman I and Indradaman but he may have pre-deceased Chastana, and never ruled as supreme ruler of the Western Kshatrapas.
 This is suggested by the fact that Chastana and Rudraman I are known from contemporary Indian inscriptions to have ruled jointly.

 His diminished title may also have been a consequence of the conquests of the Satavahanas over Kshatrapa territory.
+He is believed to have reigned around 130 AD.

-The coins of Jayadaman were rather crude, only made of copper and square in form.
+The coins of Jayadaman were rather crude, most made of copper/potin and square and earlier it was believed that these were the only coins of his issued.
+We now have conventional silver drachms of two types from his reign.